danielzazzali/metrics-js-ts/README.md

 The library includes several built-in metrics:

+* Files on Repository: Collects and records all source files in the repository by their path
 * Classes Per File: Counts the number of classes in each file.
 * Methods Per File: Counts the number of methods in each file.
 * Import/Export Coupling: Counts the number of files that a file imports and the number of files that import a file.